Celebration of Teaching

 Nominees for this award are educators who demonstrated excellence in experiential learning implementation, according to the Society for Experiential Education (SEE) standards of experiential learning, outlined below.
 The Stony Brook experiential learning requirement, EXP+, follows these national standards.
 Successful Experiential Education includes direct/indirect experience, reflection, mentoring, feedback, critical analysis, and outcomes.
 Nominations will be

-- Experience: direct/indirect, hands-on involvement, meaningful, linked to curriculum
+- Experiences include direct and/or indirect, has hands-on involvement, is meaningful, and is linked to curriculum

-- Curriculum Integration: learning outcomes, competencies, connecting experience to the academic discipline
+- Connects experiences with learning outcomes, competencies, and the academic discipline

-- Reflection: ongoing and meaningful reflection integrated in a course
+- Provides the opportunity for ongoing and meaningful reflection integrated into the course

-- Innovation: use of innovative practices/tools/technology in incorporating ExL practices in curriculum
+- Innovative practices/tools/technology are used incorporating ExL practices in curriculum

-- Industry/community partnerships: collaborative approach to creating connections with industry and community organizations
+- Collaborates and creates connections with industry and community organizations

 *Note: graduate students who have taught as instructor of record are eligible for any award.